pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0115.md

 }
 ```

-To test against the fix-it, you would need to write the assertion all over again, but with the
+To test how the fix-it applies to the original source, you would need to write the assertion all
-`applyFixIts` argument set to `true`:
+over again, but with the `applyFixIts` argument set to `true`:

 ```swift
 assertMacro(applyFixIts: true) {